Nicola1971/SchemaWebPage-plugin/README.md

 SchemaWebPage plugin
 ====================

-Add basic schema.org microdata for "WebPage" or "Blog" schemas in your MODX Evolution your template
+Add basic schema.org microdata for "WebPage", "Article" or "Blog" schemas in your MODX Evolution your template

 Supported Properties in RC 1.2:
 * itemscope and itemtype: Default (WebPage), Contactpage, SearchResultsPage